vijay-velu/CEH-in-bullet-points/chapters/05-vulnerabilities/common-vulnerabilities.md

 ### DROWN

-- Stands for "Decrypting RSA with Obsolete and Weakened eNcryption"
+- Stands for "Decrypting RSA with Obsolete and Weakened encryption"
 - Exploits modern SSL/TLS suites by exploiting their obsolete SSLv2 protocol support.
 - The only viable countermeasure is to disable SSLv2 on all servers